Who can use the Gallery?

 - Coat racks (3)

 Our facilities staff will set up the room for your event.
 Please let us know your setup requirements as soon as possible.
-You may schedule an appointment to view the Gallery and discuss options.
+You may view and choose from our common Gallery layout options or schedule an appointment to view the Gallery and discuss options.
 Please contact firstname.lastname@example.org.

-The Gallery has two levels of A/V resources, depending on your event's needs.
+The Gallery offers full service A/V assistance.
+There is a team dedicated to working Audio and Visual elements of your event, for the entirety of your event.
+The team is available 30 minutes prior to the start of your event and will be available up until the scheduled end time of your event.
 Depending on the complexity of your needs, you may need to rent A/V equipment, additional microphones, and other such equipment at your expense.
 Please let us know your A/V requirements as soon as possible.
 Vendors or deliveries must be coordinated with email@example.com.

 Where can I park, and is the Gallery accessible?